 In certain economic cycles, the natural rate of interest rate may be fairly stable at around 2-3%.
 However, there is no guarantee this will remain.
 There are several factors that could cause a change in the natural rate of interest rate.

 - Depression.
-In a liquidity trap, low interest rates may become less effective in boosting demand.
-Despite low interest rates, firms and consumers may be unable / unwilling to borrow, therefore, low interest rates may be in sufficient to return economy to long-run trend rate of economic growth.
+In a liquidity trap, low-interest rates may become less effective in boosting demand.
+Despite low-interest rates, firms and consumers may be unable/unwilling to borrow, therefore, low-interest rates may be insufficient to return the economy to the long-run trend rate of economic growth.

 This graph shows that between Jan 2003 and Jan 2008, there was a real interest rate of around 2-3%.
 We would say that the natural rate of interest rate was 2-3% in this period.
 Many would have predicted this real interest rate to continue.